Deer Park railway station

-Deer Park railway station is a regional railway station on the Ararat and Warrnambool lines.
+Deer Park railway station is a regional railway station operated by V/Line on the Ararat and Warrnambool lines, part of the Victoria rail network.
 It serves the western suburb of Deer Park, in Melbourne, Victoria, Australia.
-Deer Park station is an elevated premium station, featuring two side platforms.
-It opened on 2 April 1884, with the current station provided in April 2023.
+Deer Park is an elevated premium station, featuring two side platforms.
+The station opened on 2 April 1884, with the current station provided in April 2023 by the Level Crossing Removal Project.

 Initially opened as Kororoit, the station was given its current name of Deer Park on 3 December 1889.

 History

 Deer Park station opened as Kororoit on 2 April 1884, along with the Serviceton line, and was renamed Deer Park in 1899, by which time the station had a three road yard, passenger platform on the southern track, a goods platform on the northern track, and an interlocked signal box.
 Being on a single track railway, it served as a crossing loop for trains, which remained until 1913, when the signal box was abolished.

 In 1928, a siding serving Nobel Chemical Finishes (Australia) Pty Ltd was provided at the up (Spencer Street) end of the station, running north to a loop siding and dead end.
 In 1929, alterations were made to the electric staff working of trains, to permit workers trains to operate to the Nobel factories at Ardeer and Deer Park.
 In 1943, the signal box was reopened, in conjunction with the opening of the new Ravenhall siding (Commonwealth Government Siding), at the down end of the yard.
 The new siding ran south from the line to a loop siding, before terminating at a dead end.
 Also occurring in that year, flashing light signals were provided at the former Mount Derrimut Road level crossing (then known as Station Road), which was located at the up end of the station.